rnielikki/rnielikki/README.md

 <img align="right" width="250px" src="https://rnielikki.github.io/Blog/contents/files/csharp9/brain.jpg">

-> "We have mission to empower everyone to achieve more! - from Microsoft"

 > "Familiar programming language for me just means I need less Googling for the language and I understand the same paradigm as the language.
 Nothing more."

 ### Who are you?